College Factual by our College Data Analytics Team

 Freshmen Retention Rate

-The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
-The 36% rate at Baltimore City Community College is a good bit lower than the national rate of 68%.
-This could be for a number of reasons, such as students transferring after a year because they changed majors.
+The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
+At Baltimore City Community College this rate is 55%, which is a bit lower than the national average of 68%.

 Find out more about the retention and graduation rates at Baltimore City Community College.